-FEDERATED learning (FL) supports distributed training of a global machine learning model across multiple devices with the help of a central server.
-The local dataset held by each device is never exchanged in FL, so the local dataset privacy is protected.
-The most famous FL algorithm is FedAvg [2].
-In one round of FedAvg training, a central server sends the global model weight to a portion of distributed devices (i.e., active clients).
-Then, each device trains the model using the local data.
+PEDERATED learning (FL) supports distributed training of a global machine learning model across multiple Internet of Things (IoT) devices with the help of a central server.
+The local dataset held by each IoT device is never exchanged in FL, so the local dataset privacy is protected.
+The most famous FL algorithm is FedAvg [1].
+In one round of FedAvg training, a central server sends the global model weight to a portion of distributed IoT devices (i.e., active clients).
+Then, each IoT device trains the model using the local data.
 Next, each device sends the new model weight to the central server, which is responsible for computing the new aggregated averaged model.
 Afterward, the server sends the new global model to some re-selected active clients to start the next round of FedAvg training.
 After numerous rounds of